Stage 1 – Charges Filed

 - A good Defense Attorney can get bail reduced or eliminated by showing Character references – Community support – Stable employment history – Memberships in religious or civic organizations – Surrendering the Defendant’s passport – Agree to electronic monitoring, etc. These factors can be presented to the Court before the amount is set.

-- Release On Own Recognizance.
-If the Magisterial District Judge is convinced the Defendant is not a risk, he may release the Defendant on his own recognizance, or his ‘word’ that he will attend his next Court hearing.
+- Unsecured Bail / Release on Own Recognizance (ROR).
+If the Magisterial District Judge is convinced the Defendant is not a risk, he may release the Defendant on unsecured bail or ROR bail, releasing the Defendant on his ‘word’ that he will attend his next Court hearing and cease further criminal activity.
 This is a form of non-monetary bail.

 Generally, the rule-of-thumb is to expect arraignment to occur within two days after being arrested.